slint-ui/slint/FAQ.md

 Slint is available under either a [proprietary license](LICENSES/LicenseRef-Slint-commercial.md) or [GNU GPLv3](LICENSES/GPL-3.0-only.txt)

-### Can I license my code under a more permissive license than GPL?
+### Can I license my code under a open-source license more permissive than GPL?

 Yes.
-You can publish your own source code under a permissive license compatible with the GPL, such as BSD, MIT, or Apache license.
-However, the binary or the package containing Slint needs to be licensed under GPL.
+While the binary or the package containing Slint needs to be licensed under GPL, the code you write can be under any license compatible with the GPL, such as BSD, MIT, or Apache license.
 For more info, you can check the following GPL FAQs:

 - [https://www.gnu.org/licenses/gpl-faq.en.html#LinkingWithGPL](https://www.gnu.org/licenses/gpl-faq.en.html#LinkingWithGPL)
 - [https://www.gnu.org/licenses/gpl-faq.en.html#IfLibraryIsGPL](https://www.gnu.org/licenses/gpl-faq.en.html#IfLibraryIsGPL)

+In other words, you can still allow others to fork your code for proprietary software.
+The person doing that have the choice to either use Slint according to one of our proprietary options, or remove the dependency.

 ### What are the different proprietary licensing options?